4DGenome/conseq/scripts/pipelines/rnaseq-16.06/README.md

 5. `quantification_kallisto`: pseudo-alignment of reads + quantification of read counts per transcript with [Kallisto](http://pachterlab.github.io/kallisto/)
 6. `clean_up`: delete relatively large intermediate files which can be re-generated

-The diagram below shows the order in which modules are sequentially executed (numbers) and the dependencies between modules (e.g. all modules require that `trim_reads_trimmomatic` has been executed):
+The modules can be executed altogether or individually (see [Configuration file](##configuration-file)).
+The diagram below shows the order in which modules are sequentially executed (numbers), when the full pipeline is run, and the dependencies between modules in case they want to be run individually (e.g. all modules require that `trim_reads_trimmomatic` has been executed):

 ![rnaseq-16.04](https://github.com/4DGenome/conseq/blob/master/docs/figures_github_repo/rnaseq-16.04/rnaseq-16.04.001.png)